hincidelen/loan-management-system/README.md

 ./mvnw test
 ```
 ###  Local Tests
-To test APIs in local you can import the Postman collection `loan-api.postman_collection.json` and run the tests there.
+To test APIs in local you can import the Postman collection `loan-api.postman_collection.json` and test the requests.
 Update the authorization tab for each request to use Basic Auth

 ###  Packaging the App